 How much are emissions reductions worth?

-He also published a study analyzing the value of emissions reductions for the case of transformation of the US energy and transportation sectors to very low emissions consistent with our national pledges and the Presidential Climate Action Plan.
+He also published a study analyzing the value of emissions reductions for the case of transformation of the US energy and transportation sectors to very low emissions consistent with our national pledges and President Obama’s Climate Action Plan.
 This study, in Nature Climate Change (2016) showed that the near-term domestic benefits due to air quality improvements alone were so large that they likely outweighed the costs of the implementing such a transformation.
 When the long-term climate mitigation benefits were also included, benefits were ~5-10 times larger than costs.
 This story was also covered in the media, e.g. in the Guardian and in Newsweek.